SufiyanAasim/smart-customer-ledger/README.md

 - Secrets belong in user secrets or environment variables — `appsettings.json` ships with an empty connection string on purpose.

-## Known Limitations (v4.0.0 — Chronicle)
+## Known Limitations (v5.0.0 — Replica)

+- **Replica ships in simulated mode by default** — a periodic `mysqldump`/`mysql` batch resync, not continuous native MySQL replication.
+Native replication is fully documented under `database/replication/` but requires two actual MySQL servers to configure.
+Do not present the simulated mode as production-grade high availability.
+- Only `vw_BranchRevenueSummary` is currently wired through the replica-aware reporting path — the pattern extends straightforwardly to the other five views but that isn't done in this release.
 - Backup/restore requires the `mysqldump`/`mysql` client binaries on the server's PATH.
-- Import supports Customers only, not Invoices/Payments (those originate from the app's own transactional workflows, not bulk upload).
+- Import supports Customers only, not Invoices/Payments.
 - No scheduled/automatic backups — every run is Administrator-triggered.
-- Diagrams are Mermaid source (render natively on GitHub); no separately exported image files are committed.
 - The testing evidence checklist's screenshots/command-output items are placeholders that need manual capture against a real running instance — see [docs/testing/Evidence-Checklist.md](docs/testing/Evidence-Checklist.md).
-- No read replica or sharding — those ship with v5.0.0 — Replica and v6.0.0 — Shard.
+- No sharding yet — ships with v6.0.0 — Shard (the final planned release).
 - Manager/Staff do not have dedicated MVC Areas; role- and branch-scoped authorization is enforced in the shared controllers/services instead, to avoid duplicating near-identical views across three areas.